Who We Are Urban Design and Preservation Division

 Our Division has been honored with the 2023 American Planning Association Division Achievement Award for Overall Division Performance for the scope and quality of our programs.
 We also received the 2023 Contribution to the Planning Profession Award for our Design-Preservation Rapid Assistance Program (D-PRAT).

-Now in its eighth year, the competition invites multidisciplinary teams of students pursuing graduate degrees in planning, public policy, urban design, architecture, and real estate development to participate.
-We are excited to announce the location of the American Planning Association's 2025 Student Planning and Design Competition.
-The selected site is the Colfax & Federal Clover Leaf, a 23-acre parcel in Denver, CO, which will also host the 2025 National Planning Conference.
-This site is adjacent to Empower Field at Mile High to the east and multi-family neighborhoods to the west.
+Now in its eighth year, the APA Student Planning and Design Competition invites multidisciplinary teams of students pursuing graduate degrees in planning, public policy, urban design, architecture, and real estate development to participate.
+This year's competition site: the Colfax & Federal Clover Leaf, a 46-acre parcel in Denver, CO, the 2025 National Planning Conference host city.

 The APA Urban Design and Preservation Division, Student Representative Council, and Divisions Council proudly sponsor this annual competition.
-In 2024, the Massachusetts Institute of Technology team placed first, followed by the University of Minnesota and the University of Illinois-Chicago.
-Congratulations to the finalists, and a big thank you to our jury and organizing committee.
+Three finalist teams from the University of Texas-Austin, the University of Wisconsin-Milwaukee, and Harvard University will present before a jury at an NPC25 Denver session on March 31.

 Career Paths What is Urban Design?